marcusrossel/marcusrossel.github.io/_posts/2020-01-06-kaleidoscope-2.md

 }
 ```

 The method starts by parsing a `.symbol(.leftParenthesis)` and declaring the list of elements as empty.
 Then it tries to add elements to that list by parsing them with the given parsing function until it finds a closing `.symbol(.rightParenthesis)`.
 Along the way it makes sure that every element is separated by a `.symbol(.comma)`.
-If it does not find a `.symbol(.comma)` it expects the end of the tuple and checks for a `.symbol(.rightParenthesis)`.
-It does not consume this token yet though, as this will happen at the start of the next loop iteration anyway.
+If it does not find a `.symbol(.rightParenthesis)` it expects another element and checks for a `.symbol(.comma)`.
+If the `currentToken` is not a `.symbol(.comma)` an error is thrown.
+Lastly the case of `.symbol(.rightParenthesis)` following directly after `.symbol(.comma)` is handled.

 The second helper method we'll implement is one for parsing and extracting the `String` from an `.identifier`.
 There's nothing special about this - it's just common enough of a task that it's worth streamlining: